SCTY-Inc/.github/profile/README.md

 ## About

 **SCTY** is a Minority Business Enterprise (MBE) design and technology studio founded by **Ali Madad** in NYC.
-We collaborate with teams, brands, and organizations to create desirable futures through systems, storytelling, and strategic innovation.
+We help teams, brands, and organizations navigate AI transformation through systems thinking, creative technology, and strategic innovation.

-We help teams navigate the AI transformation journey—from strategy development to organizational integration to shipping AI products—while augmenting, not replacing, human creativity.

-### Our Approach

-We move from research, concept, and prototype **(0 → 1)** to strategy, incubation, and launch **(1 → N)**, working across:
+We work from **0 → 1** (research, concept, prototype) through **1 → N** (strategy, incubation, launch), building AI-native experiences and adaptive brand and product systems.

+---

+## Focus Areas

-- **Brand Systems** — Living identities that adapt and evolve
+- **Brand Systems** — Identities that evolve with organizations
-- **Product Design** — AI-native experiences that users love
+- **Product Design** — AI-native user experiences
-- **Digital Transformation** — Embedding AI into how organizations work
+- **Digital Transformation** — Embedding AI into how teams work
 - **Strategic Innovation** — Cutting through hype to deliver real value

----

-## Services

-### Vision Sprint
-**"Where should we play?"**
-Cut through the AI hype and develop a focused strategy with clear priorities and measurable outcomes.

-### Maker Lab
-**"How do we start today?"**
-Break analysis paralysis with hands-on experimentation that builds confidence and practical skills.

-### Transformation Program
-**"Embed AI into the org."**
-Transform disconnected AI efforts into a cohesive strategy that reshapes organizational behavior.

-### Product Incubator
-**"Ship an AI product."**
-Navigate technical complexity and market uncertainty to launch differentiated AI products users love.

 ---